GabeScott/standard-works-vault/General Conference/2018 April - Even as Christ Forgives You, So Also Do Ye.md

 “And as they were afraid, and bowed down their faces to the earth, they said unto them, Why seek ye the living among the dead?

-“He is not here, but is risen.”
+“He is not here, but is risen.”[^1]

-Tomorrow, the Easter Sabbath, we will remember in a special way what Jesus Christ has done for us: “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”
-Eventually, we will be resurrected as He was, to live forever.
+Tomorrow, the Easter Sabbath, we will remember in a special way what Jesus Christ has done for us: “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”[^2] Eventually, we will be resurrected as He was, to live forever.

 Through the miracle of the sacred Atonement of Jesus Christ, we can also receive the gift of forgiveness of our sins and misdeeds, if we accept the opportunity and responsibility of repentance.
 And by receiving necessary ordinances, keeping covenants, and obeying commandments, we can gain eternal life and exaltation.